Prassha0908/R-Programming-Notes/README.md

 - Types of vector
   1. Numeric Vector -> A numeric vector is a vector of numeric values.
   2. Logical Vector -> A logical vector stores a group of TRUE or FALSE values.
-  3. Character Vector
+  3. Character Vector -> A character vector is a group of strings.
+Strings in R consist of alphabets, numbers, and symbols.
-  4. Complex Vector
+  4. Complex Vector -> Complex vectors are vectors used to store numbers with an imaginary component.
-  5. Raw Vector
+  5. Raw Vector -> Raw vectors basically store raw binary data that is represented in the hexadecimal form.